chaoge525/soafee_demo/documentation/validations.rst

          via the ``docker run`` command
 |        - Create and start a container, re-using the existing image
 |        - Update package lists within container from external network
-| 3. ``run container engine integration tests on the VM from the Host`` is only
+| 3. ``run container engine integration tests on the Guest VM from the Control VM``
-     executed on the Host.
-On the VM this test is skipped.
+     is only executed on the Control VM.
+On the Guest VM this test is skipped.
      The test is composed of two sub-tests:
 |    3.1.
-Check that Xendomains is initialized and the VM is running
+Check that Xendomains is initialized and the Guest VM is running
 |    3.2.
-Run the container engine integration tests on the VM
+Run the container engine integration tests on the Guest VM
 |        - Uses an Expect script to log-in and execute the
            ``ptest-runner container-engine-integration-tests`` command.
+|        - This command will therefore run only the first and second top-level
+           integration tests of the container engine integration test suite on the Guest VM.

 The tests can be customized via environment variables passed to the execution, each prefixed by ``CE_`` to identify the variable as associated to the